Court incarcerates unemployed for forgery

 Inspector Ahiabor said the complainant boarded a VIP bus and a few minutes before it took off, he detected his missing luggage, thus, he lodged a complaint with the Police as well as his bank.

-The prosecution said on May 31, 2021, at about 1300 hours, the bank manager of the Ring Road branch of the bank, where he saved, arrested and sent to the Police Abel, who had forged the complainant’s signature on one of his cheque leaflets and attempted to withdraw USD 800 from his account.
+Prosecution said on May 31, 2021, at about 1300 hours, the bank manager of the Ring Road branch of the bank, where he saved, arrested and sent to the Police Abel had forged the complainant’s signature on one of his cheque leaflets and attempted to withdraw USD800 from his account.

 A search conducted on him revealed all the other documents belonging to Mr Bortsie.
 He then admitted forging his signature in his cautioned statement but failed to account for the laptop, external drive and the GHC1,500.00.